- Access to the Site

 EN LUMIÈRE (MEL) site occupies the quadrilateral area bordered by St. Urbain Street and

 De Bleury Street from east to west, and Ste.
 Catherine Street and President-Kennedy

 Avenue from south to north.
 By virtue of their central location amid the festivities,

 the Complexe Desjardins and Place des Arts are useful landmarks.

 Due to the tremendous interest in MONTRÉAL EN LUMIÈRE, we obviously advise visitors

-to use mass transit.
-The Place-des-Arts Métro station, located on the green line,
+to use public transit.
+The Place-des-Arts Metro station, located on the green line,

 is a direct entry point to the festival site.
 We advise guests to use the exits

 opening onto Ste.
 Catherine or De Bleury Streets.
 Click here to access the STM website.